jimmoffitt/developer_advocate.blog/Entities_JSON_Native.md

 On the otherhand, the ```media``` and ```polls``` entities will only appear when that type of content is part of the Tweet.

+Consumers of ```entities``` and ```entities_extended``` sections must be tolerant of 'missing' fields, since nto all fields appear in all contexts.
+Parsers should tolerate the addition of new fields and variance in ordering of fields with ease.
+It is generally safe to consider a nulled field, an empty set, and the absence of a field as the same thing.

 ### Native Tweet media

 If a Tweet contains native media (shared with the Tweet user-interface as opposed via a link to elsewhere), there will also be a ```extended_entities``` section.
 When it comes any native media (photo, video, or GIF), the ```extended_entities``` is the preferred metadata source for several reasons.
 Currently, up to four photos can be attached to a Tweet.
 The  ```entities``` metadata will only contain the first photo (until 2014, only one photo could be included), while the ```extended_entities``` section will include all attached photos.
 When it comes to native media, another deficiency with the ```entities.media``` metadata is that the media type will always indicate 'photo', even in cases where the attached media is a video or animated GIF.
 The actual type of media is specified in the ```extended_entities.media[].type``` attribute and is set to either _photo_, _video_, or _animated_gif_.
 When it comes to native media, the ```extended_entities``` metadata is the way to go.